logo

 Plumsail Forms is a similar app to Google Forms that allows you to easily create web forms, which can be shared with users via a link or published on your website.

-Power Automate flow or Zapier integration can be configured with either of the apps, though there are some extra options, especially when combined with Plumsail Documents to generate Word, PDF or other types documents from submitted forms.
+Power Automate flow or Zapier integration can be configured with either of the apps, though there are some extra options, especially when combined with Plumsail Documents to generate Word, PDF or other types of documents from submitted forms.

 Try free Google Forms alternative